Are physician surveys worth it for oncologists?

 Common ways of conducting physician surveys

 Researchers conduct Physician surveys in numerous ways.
-The following are common ways of executing medical surveys:
+The following are common ways of executing online market research and medical surveys:

 • Questionnaires: Researchers may use paper or online survey forms containing specific open-ended questions to collect data.
 Scientists can collect both qualitative and quantitative data using this method.